Knyazhna/Analyzing_Portfolio_Risk_and_Return/README.md

 ```
 **3.Analyze the Risk**
 <br>
+Evaluate the risk profile of each portfolio by using the standard deviation and the beta.

 Finally by using the Pandas `plot` function, we will create the visualization for the Bitstamp and Coinbase DataFrame.